SrinivasPT/react-edge/README.md

 -   Platforms like IBM BPM, PEGA, and Workday have many features.
 But they're hard to change.
 Teams often build their own code instead of using these tools.
 This makes more work later.
 -   Making a fully custom app means teams do the same work over and over.
 This causes repeated code and extra effort.
+-   Many UI libraries are too simple.
+They don't have the features teams need.

--   Our UI library aims to fix this.
+#### _This UI library aims to fix this.
 It gives you the basic tools you need to make an app with less code.
-And it's easy to change to fit your project.
+And it's easy to change to fit your project._

-## 🎯 **Key Ideas:**
+## 🎯 **Key Ideas**

 ### **Master Controls**